btrr/covid19-epicenters/README.md

 # covid19-epicenters
 Data visualization on the epicenters of the global Covid-19 outbreak, using Python and Matplotlib

-Data Last Updated for April 18, 2020, except Bergen County data, which was last updated for April 17th
+Data Last Updated for April 19, 2020

 **Key Insights for New York City:**
 ![NYC New Cases Each Day](./nyc/n-nc.png)